HADDOCK2.4 basic protein-protein docking tutorial

 Biological insights

-The E2A-HPR complex is involved in phosphate-transfer, in which a phosphate group attached to histidine 90 of E2A (which we named NEP) is transferred to a histidine of HPR.
+The E2A-HPR complex is involved in phosphate transfer, in which a phosphate group travels from histidine 15 of HPR to histidine 90 of E2A.
 As such, the docking models should make sense according to this information, meaning that two histidines should be in close proximity at the interface.
 Using PyMOL, check the various cluster representatives (we are assuming here you have performed all PyMOL commands of the previous section):

 select histidines, resn HIS+NEP